-For three years now, PCC has proudly held an annual event focusing on the intersections between social justice and sustainability.
+For four years now, PCC has proudly held an annual event focusing on the intersections between social justice and sustainability.
 The programming of these events have largely been supported by the student funded Eco Social Justice Grant (ESJG).
 These annual events, and the ESJG are efforts that have been made to broaden the scope of efforts to help create a more socially just and environmentally sustainable school and reality.
 This year in fact, the PCC District Student Council decided to include an Eco Social Justice Coalition.
 This means one leader from each campus will now be a part of the collective decision making process in student government.
 They will also be a part of and have a voice at the table in the Sustainability Leadership Council (SLC).

 As you can see, the students of PCC have been working hard to create an ever more dynamic and engaged connection between sustainability and environmental/social justice.
 Because of this passion and effort, driven by a collaboration of invested students, staff, and faculty, this annual event has been established.
 The #EcoSocialJustice Event brings together students and student leaders from across PCC to provide a day long, high impact experience.